 Again Paul warns those who are toothless to put in their dentures and start eating the meat of the Word.
 And again we see that the babes who are content to sit in their high chairs of the assembly are lacking in the knowledge they need to grow in the Spirit.
 There are two elements Paul adds in this letter to the Hebrews.
 The first of these important notices is that without meat, the maturity needed to accept and digest meat, a person is unable to discern between good and evil.
-This does indeed place a person in a hazardous situation.
+Doesn't that place him in the same place as the unbeliever? the unredeemed?
 After all, even Adam and Eve knew the difference between good and evil, at least after their first experience trying out their new bridgework they did.
 And look where their lack of knowledge got them?
 Besides, if a person is unable to discern between good and evil, doesn't that put them in the very same place as the unbeliever? the unredeemed?
 Isn't it our assumption that once a person is baptized and converted they automatically receive the Holy Spirit, who's job it is to inform a person of such a difference?
 If that discernment is missing, isn't that a good indication they are not in possession of the Holy Spirit, therefore unconverted?

 The second thing Paul says is that those who are still on the bottle should be in a position to teach rather than be playing with their milk bottle in their crib.
 The problem is, at least so it seems to me, that those still in their crib are teaching others in their crib.
 I think Jesus might call this "The newborn leading the newborn," or something of that sort.